On Dummett's Pragmatist Justification Procedure: Proof-theoretic validity

-By \ref{def:proper}, \deduction{d} has a principal path from one of the assumptions $\Gamma,\Delta$ to \variable{C}.
-Since \variable{C} is not a subsentence of the principal assumption, it could only have been obtained by either \eliminationrule{\bot} or \eliminationrule{\vee}.
-In the first case, we already have a derivation of $\bot$ from $\Gamma,\Delta$.
-In the second case, by \ref{def:canonical}, the subarguments for the vertical premisses of \eliminationrule{\vee} are proper and hence have a principal path from, at most, $\Gamma,\Delta$ to \variable{C}.
-Again, since \variable{C} is not a subsentence of any proper assumption, we can iterate the process until we finally obtain a derivation of $\bot$ from, at most, $\Gamma,\Delta$.
+By \ref{def:proper}, \deduction{d} has a principal path from one of the assumptions $\Gamma,\Delta$ to $C$.
+Since $C$ is not a subsentence of the principal assumption, it could only have been obtained by either \eliminationrule{\bot} or, possibly, a sequence of one or more applications of \eliminationrule{\vee}.\footnote{The cases where there is an application of \eliminationrule{\bot} with a complex consequence containing $C$ and then further eliminations arriving at $C$ are easily subsumed under the case where the corresponding application of \eliminationrule{\bot} has $C$ directly as a consequence.} In the first case, we already have a derivation of $\bot$ from $\Gamma,\Delta$.
+In the second case, by \ref{def:canonical}, the subarguments for vertical premisses of \eliminationrule{\vee} are proper and hence have a principal path to $C$.
+We work our way up applications of \eliminationrule{\vee} until we reach an application of a reductive elimination rule.
+The reductive elimination rule in question can only be \eliminationrule{\bot} (\ref{lem:subsentence}).
+We permute its application down the sequence of applications of \eliminationrule{\vee} and thus obtain a derivation of $\bot$ from, at most, $\Gamma{},\Delta$. \item [(\eliminationrule{\vee})] Consider a complementation of the form below, where $A\to{C}$ and $B\to{C}$ are assumed and $C$ is atomic and does not occur as a subsentence in either $\Gamma$, $A$, $B$ or auxiliary assumptions $\Delta_{*}$ (where $\Delta_{*}$ does not contain $A\to{C}$ and $B\to{C}$).